grnet/team-collaboration-toolkit/docs/jitsi/index.rst

   username is set as "focus", and the password is set to the value of ``jitsi_jicofo_password``.
 It's not actually used anywhere (but has to be set).
 Likewise with the ``jitsi_jicofo_secret``.
-- ``jitsi_jvb_user``, ``jitsi_jvb_password``: Username
+- ``jitsi_jvb_user``, ``jitsi_jvb_password``, ``jitsi_jvb_secret``:
-  and password for the videobridge.
+  Username, password and secret for the videobridge.
 The user is registered in prosody, and subsequently the videobridges connect to prosody as this user.
 The user is also apparently used for SIP, but this is currently not supported by this role.
 - ``jitsi_jvb_muc_nickname``: (Used only by the
   ``jitsi_jvb`` role.)
 Any unique string that is the same for all videobridges will work here.
 Other than that, we don't know